-The realization of the obligations stipulated by the law regarding the organizing and fair and to date accountancy is in compliance with the accounting principles (prudence, permanence of methods, continuity of activity, independence of the financial year, intangibility of the opening balance sheet, non-compensation).
+The realization of the obligations stipulated by the law regarding the organizing and fair and to-date accountancy is in compliance with the accounting principles (prudence, permanence of methods, going concern, independence of the financial year, intangibility of the opening balance sheet, non-compensation).

-The book keeping records are kept in Romanian and in the national currency.
+The bookkeeping records are kept in Romanian and in the national currency.
 The accountancy of operations performed in currency is kept both in national currency and in foreign currency.
-The book keeping records are made based on documents prepared legally, chronologically and systematically.
-Any patrimonial operation is written down, when it is made, in a document which constitutes the base of book keeping records, thus acquiring the capacity of supporting document.
+The bookkeeping records are made based on documents prepared legally, chronologically and systematically.
+Any patrimonial operation is written down, when it is made, in a document which constitutes the base of bookkeeping records, thus acquiring the capacity of supporting document.